 Furthermore, the Council has a modest capital programme and could postpone non-essential capital projects that would further protect the levels of cash and usable reserves if the position further deteriorated.
 The programme focuses on projects that produce a positive financial revenue return as well as those where there are health and safety requirements or were already in progress and could not be postponed without incurring significant costs.

-As a result, the Council is satisfied that there are no identified risks regarding liquidity of cash flow, and it can prepare its accounts on a going concern basis.
+As a result, the Council is satisfied that it can prepare its accounts on a going concern basis.

 NOTE 4: ASSUMPTIONS MADE ABOUT THE FUTURE AND OTHER MAJOR SOURCES OF ESTIMATION